LarryBattle/Ratio.js/readme.md

 1. Create a test case for the new feature in `tests\Ratio_testcases.html`.
 2. Add functionality to Ratio.js while making your testcases pass.
 3. Refactor once test pass.
-4. Fix any errors found by JSLint.
+4. Fix any errors found by [JSLint.com](http://jslint.com).
-5. Analyze Ratio.js with JSMeter.
+5. Analyze Ratio.js with [JSMeter.info](http://jsmeter.info).
 If the "Program Level" is red, then refactor and break your function(s) into small methods.
-6. Once all steps are complete then send a push request.
+6. Once all steps are complete then send a pull request.

 Note: If the feature requires the use a `this`, then attach it the prototype methods.
 Otherwise it should be a static method on the Ratio constructor.